AvaloniaUI/AvaloniaMauiHybrid/README.md

     </UniformGrid>
    ```
    Don't forget about xmlns namespaces here as well: `xmlns:controls="using:Avalonia.Maui.Controls"` and `xmlns:mauiControls="using:Microsoft.Maui.Controls"`
+8. If you have "MaterialComponents" or other theme related exception on Android, please visit https://github.com/AvaloniaUI/AvaloniaMauiHybrid/issues/18.

 ### Using MAUI Essentials inside of the Avalonia app